 How it works

-Teams have dedicated desk space in the co-working space of the Martin Trust Center for MIT Entrepreneurship from June to early September.
-They will work on their ventures full time for the whole summer.
+Teams have dedicated space in the co-working environment of the Martin Trust Center for MIT Entrepreneurship from June to early September.
+They will work on their ventures full-time for the whole summer.

 Teams will define and refine their target market, conduct primary market research and build knowledge about their customers and users.
 They will run experiments to validate or invalidate their key hypotheses with potential customers.
 They will be building and nurturing their founding team.
 They will make progress on the mechanics of starting their venture.